 AMA Indigenous Medical Scholarship Overview and Conditions

 The Indigenous Peoples’ Medical Scholarship Trust Fund was initially established in 1994 with a contribution from the Australian Government.
-In 2016, the Trust Fund became the AMA Indigenous Medical Scholarship Foundation (the Foundation) which was registered as a charitable organisation through the Australian Charities and Not-for-Profits Commission.
-The Foundation has Deductible Gift Recipient tax status, which means that donations can be claimed as a tax deduction.
-The Foundation is administered by AMA Pty Ltd (Trustee) which consists of three Directors and a Company Secretary from the AMA.
+In 2016, the Trust Fund became The AMA Indigenous Medical Scholarship Foundation (the Foundation) which was registered as a charitable organisation through the Australian Charities and Not-for-Profits Commission.
+The Foundation also has Deductible Gift Recipient tax status, which means that donations can be claimed as a tax deduction.

 The Indigenous Medical Scholarship (the Scholarship) aims to increase the number of Aboriginal and Torres Strait Islander doctors in Australia by supporting Indigenous students to complete a medical degree.